nikhilvirdi/JHusk/README.md

 Most of JHusk's own test suite was written by the same person who built the library, which means it can share the same blind spots as the implementation itself.
 To get a second, more skeptical perspective, an independent adversarial test suite was written separately, working only against JHusk's public API as an external Maven dependency, with no knowledge of the internals.

-That suite lives in the `/adversarial-tests` folder of this repository and covers eight categories: boundary values, deeply nested composite generators, filters and generators that are impossible to satisfy, deliberately planted bugs, used to confirm shrinking actually finds and reports real failures rather than missing them, determinism and thread safety under concurrent use, large-scale stress cases, generic type inference across chained generators, and unusual or malformed API usage.
+That suite covered eight categories: boundary values, deeply nested composite generators, filters and generators that are impossible to satisfy, deliberately planted bugs, used to confirm shrinking actually finds and reports real failures rather than missing them, determinism and thread safety under concurrent use, large-scale stress cases, generic type inference across chained generators, and unusual or malformed API usage.

 It's worth being upfront about what that process actually found, rather than only reporting a final pass count.